Using static IP addresses

 Use a manual network

 For full control over a network, including determining a static address space and providing your own DHCP and DNS services, consider a manual network.
 For more information, see Creating a manual network.
-Note that manual networks do not work with Skytap advanced networking features (public IP addresses, published services, and Network Address Translation (NAT)).
+Note that manual networks don’t work with Skytap advanced networking features (public IP addresses, published services, and Network Address Translation (NAT)).

 Static public IP addresses